Show All Answers

 Each year the Winnetka Fire Department performs maintenance inspections and fire flow tests on more than 600 fire hydrants in the Village.
 Flow testing of fire hydrants aids the Fire and Water departments in determining the water system capacities and is used in pre-planning for emergencies.

 Help the fire department help you!
 You can ensure that fire hydrants are easily accessible if there is a fire in your neighborhood by keeping hydrants clear of all obstructions.
 Hedge rows, trees, bushes, snow, and fences located close to a hydrant can considerably slow or prevent fire vehicles from obtaining water.
 Please notify the Winnetka Fire Department at 847-501-6029 if you notice a problem with a hydrant, and in the winter, you can perform a public service by shoveling snow away from hydrants.

 Educational tours of the Winnetka Fire Station are available for scout organizations, school and pre-school groups, and other interests.
 To schedule a tour, call 847-501-6029.
 Residents may stop by (any day) during normal business hours for a tour, just ring the bell!

 Home fire safety surveys will be performed by Fire Department personnel who will identify potential fire hazards in the home and provide advice concerning general fire safety practices.
 To schedule an appointment for a free home safety survey, call the Winnetka Fire Department at 847-501-6029, or email the Fire Department.

-The 100-year flood plain, also known as the Special Flood Hazard Area (SFHA), is an area of land that has been determined by the Federal Emergency Management Agency (FEMA) as having a 1% chance of flooding in any given year.
-The flood plain is composed of a flood way and a flood fringe.
+The 100-year floodplain, also known as the Special Flood Hazard Area (SFHA), is an area of land that has been determined by the Federal Emergency Management Agency (FEMA) as having a 1% chance of flooding in any given year.
+The floodplain is composed of a flood way and a flood fringe.
 The flood way is typically determined to be the channel of a river or stream and the overbank areas adjacent to the channel.
-The flood fringe is the area to either side of the flood way that is subject to flooding, but conveys little or no flow.
+The flood fringe is the area to either side of the flood way that is subject to flooding but conveys little or no flow.
+In Winnetka, there are two sources of floodplain: the Skokie River and Lake Michigan.